v-alan-m/Python-FastAPI-Build-a-sample-REST-API/README.md

-# Build a sample python REST API using FastAPI
+# Build a Sample Python REST API using FastAPI
 A sample REST API using FastAPI with python